OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

     ## TOOK temperature forecast run

-We now have 31 possible forecasts of water temperature at each site and each day.
+We now have 31 possible forecasts of water temperature at each site and each day, one for each air of the ensemble temperature forecasts.
 On this plot each line represents one of the possible forecasts and the range of forecasted water temperature is a simple quantification of the uncertainty in our forecast.

 Looking back at the forecasts we produced: